brayden-s-haws/data_sight_ai/README.md

 ### Personal Progress ###
 * What I learned: How to work with the LangChain framework for querying databases and integrating with foundation LLM model APIs.
 * What I wish I had done differently: Not done this in a Jupyter notebook.
 It made for an easy frontend but really limited what functionality I could offer and made deploying a production quality version difficult to impossible.
+I had ideas for implementing things like ERD generation and AI generated charts but could not get them working in the notebook.